GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ## MITRE ATT&CK Mapping

-This lab aligns with the **TA0003 - Persistence** tactic from the MITRE ATT&CK framework, specifically focusing on the **T1053.005 - Scheduled Task/Job** technique.
-The lab also demonstrates detection and mitigation strategies, including:
+This lab ties into the **TA0003 - Persistence** tactic in the MITRE ATT&CK framework, specifically the **T1053.005 - Scheduled Task/Job** technique.
+It highlights how adversaries might abuse scheduled tasks to maintain persistence.

+Detection strategies include:

-- Monitoring Event ID 4698 for scheduled tasks.
+- Monitoring Event ID 4698 to identify task creation.
-- Restricting user account privileges to prevent unauthorized task creation.
+- Restricting privileges to limit task creation to authorized accounts.

 ![MITRE ATT&CK Mapping](./images/accessed vm with remote desktop on mac.png)